 Today besides the odd visitors the most common use for the impressive formation is to stack up the conical boats of the local fishermen.

 Fitting together like a giant puzzle the columns alternate in height creating an incredible wave of rock that is well worth the detour.
 The route towards the rocks is also an experience in itself, winding its way through tiny villages, rice fields and across a rickety bamboo bridge!

 Nic and Paul, The Roaming Renegades

-Vietnam offers visitors of the most distinguished cuisines in the world.
-Fortunately there are many ways to learn how to cook Vietnamese food through various cooking classes you can find all over the country.
+Vietnam offers visitors the most distinguished cuisines in the world.
+Fortunately, there are many ways to learn how to cook Vietnamese food through various cooking classes you can find all over the country.